 The Municipal Theater is located at 1st street, between 14th and 14th “A” Avenues, and is decorated with several busts of local scholars.

 Colorful inclined stone-covered streets that rise and fall, red-roofed houses, parks and churches, and mansions built by the rich local coffee growers are part of the urban landscape of the city.
 On the outskirts of the city is located the Cerro el Baúl, from where one can get a magnificent view of the city and the surrounding mountains.

 Xelajú, as this city is known, has an altitude of 2,333 meters (4374 ft) a.s.l., and has a cold and humid climate.
 The most important celebration that takes place at the city is the city fair, which runs from September 12th to the 18th, with the famous Central American Floral Parade.
 This actually is one of the most important celebrations of independence day of the country Quetzaltenango’s surroundings include several villages and tourist sites, of Quiché and Mam origin, and that have several small plazas with amazing colonial-style churches, where the tourist can appreciate the agricultural and handicraft richness of the region on market days.
 For this reason, it is recommended that this city be used as an operations center.

 Places to visit in Quetzaltenango:

 Located 9 kilometers (5.5 miles) from Quetzaltenango City.
-It is a very ancient village, where the San Jacinto church was built, which was the first religious building of the Kingdom’s Captaincy General.
+It is a very ancient village, where the San Jacinto church was built on 1524, which was the first religious building of the Kingdom’s Captaincy General.
 It is a beautiful example of colonial architecture.
 It is also famous for its jaspe textiles, its liquor (called “caldo de frutas” or “fruit soup”) and its delicious “rompope”.
-Market days are on Tuesdays, and its celebration day is on August 23.
+Market days are on Tuesdays, and its celebration day is on August 25.

 San Juan Ostuncalco